AbbadAnes/social-media-network-simulation/README.md

 <p align="center">
   <img src="https://storage.googleapis.com/kainofreelancerpictures/anes/sma.png" width="50%" title="logo">
 </p>
-The goal of this project is to model a small social network using the techniques of game theory.
+this project is about modeling a small social network using the techniques of game theory.
 This social network which consists mainly of individuals wanting to establish links between them for personal or professional interests.
 The connection produced after the establishment of a link between two individuals change the structure of the social network by doing some actions allowed in the network like:
 <br>
 - Add a friend